 Structural and functional characterization of neuropeptide Y in a primitive teleost, the Japanese eel (Anguilla japonica) – General and Comparative Endocrinology

 Newick is a commonly used data format for representing phylogenetic trees.
 It is used by many phylogenetics software packages, including PAUP*, GARLI, MrBayes, PHYLIP and TREE-PUZZLE.
-You can use software packages like PAUP* and FigTree to convert other tree file formats to Newick
+You can use software packages like PAUP* and FigTree to convert other tree file formats to Newick.

-- Newick files must have the extension .new or .nwk (please note that a semicolon is needed to end the tree)
+- note a semicolon is needed to end the tree

-- Please do not enclose comments in Newick files and also delete any artificial line breaks within the tree data because these will stop the tree from showing
+- please delete any artificial line breaks within the tree data

 NeXML is an exchange standard for representing phyloinformatic data.
 NeXML read and write abilities are implemented in a number of software applications, including Mesquite, phylobase package for R and DAMBE.
 You can also convert other tree file formats to NeXML using NeXML conversion utilities.

-We strongly recommended you validate your Newick and NeXML files before submitting them, using our online validation tool.
+We strongly recommend you validate your Newick and NeXML files before submitting them, using our online preview tool.

 - For optimal performance, please use Internet Explorer 9 or Mozilla Firefox 4 and higher